CKs-Technology-News/PrivacyTools/README.md

 Only unique tests are getting listed here, it makes no sense to list 1000+ pages who do all the same or offering absolute nothing new regarding fingerprinting/leaking.

 - [Add unique variable to cached script](https://cookieless-user-tracking.herokuapp.com/)
+- [Amiunique](https://amiunique.org/) – Is you browser signatures unique across the web?
 - [Audio Fingerprint](https://audiofingerprint.openwpm.com/) – Possible to detect you on the same PC if you use different browsers / virtual environment.
 - [CSS exfil Vulnerability Tester](https://www.mike-gualtieri.com/css-exfil-vulnerability-tester)
 - [Canvas Fingerprint Test](https://webbrowsertools.com/canvas-fingerprint/)